vmware/vic-product/docs/user_doc/vic_vsphere_admin/ts_psc_registration_error.md

 ## Solution ##

-Perform the following steps to register the VIC appliance with the PSC:
+Perform the following steps to register the appliance with the PSC:

 1. Verify that you have provided all required parameters and that they are correct.
 2. Make sure that the registered PSC instance is accessible from the deployed OVA.